hoodiehq-archive/documentation/tutorials/installation/development-osx.md

 ### Step One - Installing Hoodie

 #### The Easy Way
-Hoodie depsnds on Node.js and CouchDB.
+Hoodie depends on Node.js and CouchDB.
 The easiest way to get them installed on Mac OS X is downloading the binary packages from the respective sites:

 - [Node.js](http://nodejs.org/download/)
 - [CouchDB](http://couchdb.apache.org/#download)